michael-s-downs/thethingineed/services/documentation/techhubgenaiinfoindexing.md

     - **vector_storage_conf:** Configuration of the vector storage.
         - **index:** Name of index.
         - **vector_storage:** Key to get the configuration of the database from config file.
-        - **metadata_primary_keys**: Specifies if the metadata provided in the value (list or string) will be used in the vector storage id generation.
+        - **metadata_primary_keys**: Specifies if the metadata provided in the list will be used in the vector storage id generation.
     - **chunking_method:**
         - **method:** Type of chunking method.
         - **window_overlap:** Overlap to apply to chunks.